dcarpintero/machine-learning/TheTransformer.md

 The self-attention process can be described as follows:

 1. The input sequence is passed through an embedding layer, which maps the input tokens to a high-dimensional space.
-In practice it is implemented as a lookup table that maps each input token to a fixed-size embedding vector
+In practice it is implemented as a lookup table that maps each input token to a 512 size embedding vector.

     This allows the model to (i) handle words that are not present in the training data (out-of-vocabulary words) by mapping them to a special "unknown" embedding vector, and (ii) incorporate additional information about the input tokens, such as their part-of-speech or syntactic role.

 2. Positional encoding is used instead of convolutional layers or recurrent mechanism (which process the input word by word in a sequencial manner) to record the relative or absolute position information of the tokens in the sequence.

-3. The query, key, and value representations are used to compute the attention weights using a dot-product followed by a normalization step.
+3. The query, key, and value representations are used to compute the attention weights using a dot-product (of the query vector with the key vector of the respective word) followed by a normalization step.

 4. The attention weights are used to compute a weighted sum of the value representations, which is input to the feedforward neural network.